SebastianoF/bruker2nifti/README.md

 Medical image format converter: from raw Brukert ParaVision to nifti, written in Python.

 ### Requirements
-* Python 2.7+ provided with the libraries in requirements.txt (generated with pipreqs).
+* Python 2.7+ provided with the libraries in the file `requirements.txt`.

 ### Installation
 To install it as a Python library